Ethical Investment Representations Review Subcommittee

 The Ethical Investment Representations Review Subcommittee (EIRRS) is a subcommittee of Investment Committee.
 It was established with effect from 26 April 2021 when responsibility for monitoring socially responsible policies and practices was transferred from the former Socially Responsible Investment Review Committee (SRIRC) to the Investment Committee (see Gazette notice on 10 December 2020).
 The Subcommittee considers representations concerning ethical or socially responsible investment relating to the University's Investment Policy Statement and will make recommendations to the Investment Committee.

-Membership as at MT 2023 will be as follows
+Membership as at Hilary term 2026 is as follows

 Position Name Conditions of appointment Until